borisrepl/boris/README.md

 ## What about PHP's interactive mode?

-PHP's interactive mode does not print the result of evaluating expressions, but more importantly, it exits if you type something that produces a fatal error, such as invoking a function/method that does not exist, or an uncaught exception.
+PHP's interactive mode does not print the result of evaluating expressions and more importantly, it exits if you type something that produces a fatal error, such as invoking a function/method that does not exist, or an uncaught exception.
 Boris is designed to be robust, like other REPLs, so you can